I’m confused re justification so I’m trying to learn to understand it better.

 Challenging, questioning and disagreeing with people is OK, but don’t subtly or indirectly undermine people.
 Don’t be passive-aggressive.
 Don’t hint at people being wrong or bad, while maintaining plausible deniability about whether or not you’re criticizing or attacking them.
 Don’t imply criticism without saying it openly or directly.

-What follows is some quick thoughts from one of the admins - not the Authoritative Final Word by any measure
+What follows are some quick thoughts from one of the admins - not the Authoritative Final Word by any measure

 So, this current topic is named “Trying to understand justification better”.
 That’s @deroj’s goal.
 Suggesting that he could be parroting ideas about that topic points out a possible issue with his efforts to try to understand justification better.
 Therefore, it’s on topic.
 Also, the issue was raised in a direct and forthright way, and not in a subtle or indirect manner.
 Finally, @deroj says he appreciated it.
 So it’s no problem.